How to Publicize Events

 Please email Ellie Ash-Bala if you have any questions about this process.

-- Email a JPEG file to Ellie Ash-Bala requesting posting on TV screens and include the dates you want the image to run.
+- Email a JPEG file to Ellie Ash-Bala requesting posting on monitors and include the dates you want the image to run.

-- This JPEG must be a minimum of 1299x918 dimensions and MUST be landscape view (not portrait).
+- This JPEG must be a minimum of 1299 px x 918 px, landscape view (not portrait), and 72dpi resolution.

 Thank you for your help with this process and for contributing to the wonderful continual flow of events.